×

 The Benefits of SEU in its Application

-One of the key benefits of applying the SEU procedure when estimating the cost, duration, and resources required for a signalling scheme is that it doesn’t take long to generate a useful output.
+One of the key benefits of applying the SEU methodology when estimating the cost, duration, and resources required for a signalling scheme is that it doesn’t take long to generate a useful output.
 A competent person can generate an estimate for these key metrics in as little as a day with no more than a count spreadsheet and a signalling arrangement plan.
 Of course, more time is needed to factor in non-standard items that are specific to the project.
-However, a SEU count worksheet is typically set up to allow for non-standard items to be factored into the estimate.
+However, an SEU count worksheet is typically set up to allow for non-standard items to be factored into the estimate.

-The SEU process allows for the adjustment of risk as the project evolves.
-Contingencies that are dependent on the project timeline are implemented to the estimate outputs to cater for risks associated with nonstandard items and change.
+The SEU methodology allows for the adjustment of risk as the project evolves.
+Contingencies that are dependent on the project timeline are implemented to the estimate outputs to cater for risks associated with non-standard items and change.
 This enables the project owner to determine what the maximum cost of the scheme should be early on in the development of the scheme.
 This is especially useful during the procurement phase when contractors are submitting detailed designs as it enables the project owner to quickly determine if a bid is reasonable and flesh out any unnecessary extras that cause the bid to exceed the initial estimates conducted during the preliminary design phase.

-Another key benefit of a SEU is its ability to have a flexible cost value depending on its application.
-Hence, the dollar figure attached to a SEU will be dependent on the type of work relevant to the SEU.
+Another key benefit of the SEU methodology is its ability to have a flexible cost value depending on its application.
+Hence, the dollar figure attached to an SEU will be dependent on the type of work relevant to the SEU.
 This enables accurate estimates for signalling renewal schemes that include both greenfield and brownfield works.
 The number of SEUs associated with a signalling renewal scheme can also be used to estimate the overall project duration and resource allocation.
 Furthermore, historic data collected over the last 15 years of implementation in the UK can be used to determine how long particular project phases should take, as well as each phases respective number of resources required to complete each phase.
 Estimates for duration and resourcing are typically summarised in the SEU count worksheet and can be modified to include non-standard items.

 From a network program perspective, the combination of all SEUs associated with planned works can provide information of overall resource and duration needs that can then provide a simple overview of an integrated programs needs versus available resources, indicating gaps and/or options for adjustment to align peaks.